Mrnoorsingh/Depression-Detection/README.md

 # Depression Detection in Tweets
 ## Overview
 The project is based on Sentiment Analysis.
 Sentiment Analysis is used to classify text to a class.
-This project is an example of binary classification which classifies whether the twitter user is depressed based on th tweet post.
+This project is an example of binary classification which classifies whether the twitter user is depressed based on a tweet post.
+It utilizes a statistical technique called TF-IDF (Term frequency-Inverse Document frequency) that evaluates how relevant a word is to a document(sentence) in a corpus(collection of documents).
+.
 Various Machine Learning algorithms are employed to construct a classifier.The Linear SVM achieved the highest accuracy of 99.6% on test set.

 ## Dataset